 Feeling completely at peace with reality during deep breathing meditation sessions signifies that our meditation is becoming more and more anchored.

-Remember that there are two main types of short guided meditation.
+Remember that there are two main types of short meditation guides.

 During deep relaxation meditation, the scene is usually set: there may be a soundtrack that provides a pleasant, somewhat hypnotic background; Candles or dim lights; Perfumes, etc. The meditator may be sitting or lying down.
 Most of the people relay on Tibetan monks chanting OM for deep meditation and spiritual awakening as deep meditation techniques.